travitu/MyChord/README.md

 ## About / 概要
 **English**
-Tap the button of the code, it is an application that allows you to play the simple to code in piano and guitar sound.
+Tap the button of the chord, it is an application that allows you to play the simple to chord in piano and guitar sound.
 Please use, such as when you think about the chord progression and melody.
 Instruments or you can use as a simple accompaniment tool even when not at hand.
 Free App.